 RELATED: Breast implant incisions and positioning

-Surgeons often find that inserting the implant beneath the fascia as opposed to the subglandular position confers an increasingly natural look to the breast and helps to reduce many of the risks that are associated when implants are placed either beneath the muscle or on top of it.
+Surgeons often find that inserting the implant beneath the fascia, as opposed to the subglandular position, confers a more natural look to the breast and helps reduce many of the risks associated with implants placed either beneath the muscle or on top of it.

 What are the benefits of subfascial breast augmentation?

-There are a number of key benefits to performing subfascial breast augmentation, which has led to its increasing popularity amongst plastic surgeons over the last few years.
-The toughness and durability of the fascia help to maintain the position of the implant, and this minimises the risk of the implant moving out of position.
+There are several key benefits to performing subfascial breast augmentation, which has led to its increasing popularity amongst plastic surgeons over the last few years.
+The toughness and durability of the fascia help maintain the implant’s position, minimising the risk of it moving out of position.
 Many patients and surgeons alike find that the appearance is more natural compared with implants placed on top of or beneath the chest wall muscle.

-An additional benefit of subfascial implant placement is that patients do not have to wait a period of time for the implants to drop or migrate into position after surgery.
+An additional benefit of subfascial implant placement is that patients do not have to wait for the implants to drop or migrate into position after surgery.
 Implants placed underneath or on top of the muscle require a period for the implants to drop to their intended position naturally.

 RELATED: Commonly asked questions about breast augmentation

-Subfascial breast augmentation also carries much less post-operative discomfort when compared with dual-plane breast augmentation, as in the former, there is no need to cut the chest wall muscle from the underlying ribs to place the implant beneath the muscle.
-Subfascial breast augmentation preserves the muscle attachments of the chest wall which results in markedly reduced pain and discomfort and therefore a much quicker post-operative recovery.
+Subfascial breast augmentation also carries significantly less post-operative discomfort compared to dual-plane breast augmentation, as in the former, there is no need to cut the chest wall muscle from the underlying ribs to place the implant beneath the muscle.
+Subfascial breast augmentation preserves the muscle attachments of the chest wall, which results in markedly reduced pain and discomfort and, therefore, a much quicker post-operative recovery.

 Are there any alternatives to subfascial breast augmentation?